igorwojda/kotlin-coding-challenges/README.md

 9. [Circular linked list?](app/src/test/java/com/igorwojda/datastructure/linkedlist/circularcheck/CircularCheck.md)

 # Contribute
-If you have any doubts, found a problem, found better solution or simply you want to add new programming problem please create PR or open new issue.
+If you have any doubts, found a problem, found a better solution or simply you want to add new programming problem please create PR or open a new issue.

 # Inspiration & References
 For more detailed explanations of various problems please take a look at these courses and books: